 Recycling initiatives are easy and affordable to implement in the workplace.
 However, the program’s success relies on everyone following the correct protocols.
 Problems may arise when some employees forget to sort their waste in the proper recycling containers.
 If incompatible materials are mixed together in the same collection bin, it diminishes the effectiveness of your recycling efforts.

 Fortunately, you can optimize the recycling separation process and minimize the likelihood of mix-ups.
-Here is a guide on how to separate recycling in the workplace:
+Here is a guide on how to separate recycling bins in the workplace:

 What needs to be recycled in the workplace?